Kingdom of the Dinosaurs (1987)

 Knott’s Berry Farm general manager Raffi Kaprelyan said to the LA Times, “We can’t compete with Disney and Universal on budget, but we can compete on entertainment value.”

 At least on paper, the ride cleverly connected to Knott’s itself, with a setup that explained that steampunk, mechanical ocean animals had arisen from the depths and were devouring the rides of the Boardwalk area.
-Concept art even suggested that riders would see sunken, rusted versions of former Knott’s attractions – including a Bear-y Tales trolley – now feeding steam-powered sea creatures.
+Concept art even suggested that riders would see sunken, rusted versions of former Knott’s attractions – including a Bear-y Tales trolley, above – now feeding steam-powered sea creatures.

 Voyage to the Iron Reef officially opened May 15, 2015.
 Seated in four-person rotating submarine pods armed with “freeze guns,” guests took to the murky blue depths, traveling through six distinct scenes with 10 interactive screens – most separated by simple but effective practical sets or props.
 Check out a ride-through, point-of-view video of Knott’s Voyage to the Iron Reef below; having a sense of its flow and layout will come in handy in our continued tale of Bear-y Tale’s legacy…